Jahija303/GymCoach/docs/progress.md

 todo:
 - Analyze the exercise and understand what it means to do the exercise with a proper form and then try to translate this into code.
 - Optimize the body pose calculations

+progress:
+- We can successfully detect person front and side, however, we have a problem with scaling when the person stands further away from the camera.
+The values are hard-coded at the moment.
+We are trying to figure out how to setup scaling in order to detect person front and side from any distance

+## 07.08.2025

+task: 231-basic-exercise-form-calculation